elixir-europe/infectious-diseases-toolkit/human-biomolecular-data/data-analysis.md

 ## Introduction

-Data analysis, as in Human biomolecular data of infectious diseases, involves exploring collected data to gain an understanding of the messages within a dataset and identifying relationships between variables using mathematical formulas or models.
-The analysis phase workflow is iterative, with steps repeated several times to explore data and optimise the workflow.
-Depending on whether the data is quantitative or qualitative, different methods are used for data analysis.
-The data analysis phase follows the often-automated and batched data processing stage.
+Data analysis, as in Human biomolecular data of infectious diseases, involves exploring the data collected to gain an understanding of the messages within a dataset and identifying relationships between variables using mathematical formulas or models.
+Moreover, it is always crucial to follow the best practices and especially the FAIR principles (Findability, Accessibility, Interoperability, and Reusability) to  enable the collection and flow of information in the best way possible.

-As data analysis generates new knowledge and information, it is a critical stage in the research process.
-To follow best practices for analysing human biomolecular data of infectious diseases, it is important to document all steps taken in the analysis workflow, including data preprocessing, statistical analysis, and the use of tools and algorithms.
-This documentation should be detailed enough to enable others to reproduce the analysis and results.
-Additionally, it is crucial to follow the FAIR principles (Findability, Accessibility, Interoperability, and Reusability) to ensure that the data, code, and results are easily discoverable, accessible, and reusable by other researchers.

-When looking for more information [here](https://rdmkit.elixir-europe.org/analysing#what-should-be-considered-for-data-analysis).

 ### General considerations